 Ways to an Easy Breezy Allergy Season

 It's that time of year again.
 Everything is in full bloom and now your allergies have sent you sneezing and wheezing.
 Why does this happen?
 Exposure to certain allergens causes them to bind with IgE antibodies on the surface of a type of immune cell called mast cells, which are found in our lungs, nose, mouth and digestive tract.
 This leads to the release of chemical mediators, such as histamines and leukotrienes, that promote a variety of allergy symptoms such as sinus congestion, constriction of airway passages, and inflammation.
-If spending the rest of allergy season in an impermeable bubble isn't feasible or appealing, then perhaps it's time to give some of these natural solutions a try.
+If spending the rest of allergy season in an impermeable bubble isn't feasible or appealing, then perhaps it's time to give some of these tried and true naturopathically tested solutions a whirl.

 1. Don't let onions make you cry!
-Yellow onions contain quercetin, a bioflavonoid found to inhibit inflammatory processes by stabilizing the membranes of mast cells.
+Yellow onions contain quercetin, a bioflavonoid found to inhibit inflammatory processes by stabilizing the membranes of mast cells (the cells that make your allergies go nuts).
 Studies have shown that quercitin inhibited the release of histamine, leukotrienes and prostaglandin D2, which are chemicals in the body responsible for allergic reactions.
 Now that's nothing to cry about.

 2. Vitamin C isn't just for the common cold.
 Taking vitamin C can prevent the release of histamines.
 In fact, one study showed a 74% reduction in allergic rhinitis symptoms in just 2 weeks.
 That is why vitamin C is also a must for allergy season.